-As disclosed in Note F to the financial statements, the financial statements include investments that are not listed on national exchanges or for which quoted market prices are not available.
+As disclosed in Note F to the financial statements, the financial statements include investments that are not listed on national exchanges, or for which quoted market prices are not available.
 These investments include private markets and absolute returns.
-Such investments totaled \$3.5 billion and \$3.3 billion (24.2% and 20.8% of total assets, respectively) at June 30, 2022 and 2021, respectively.
+Such investments totaled \$5.8 billion (37.13% of total assets) at June 30, 2023.
 Where a publicly listed price is not available, the management of LASERS' uses alternative sources of information including audited financial statements, unaudited interim reports, and similar evidence to determine the fair value of the investments.
 Our opinion is not modified with respect to this matter.